vidishsirdesai/projects/README.md

 ### Frequencies of categorical attributes (using count plots)
 ![alt text](artifacts/count_plots_of_categorical_attributes.png)

-### Heatmap of numerical attributes
+### Heatmap of numerical columns
 ![alt text](artifacts/heatmap_of_numerical_attributes.png)

-Attributes that are highly correlated to each other:
+Columns that are highly correlated to each other:
 - `numcompromised` and `numroot`.
 - `numroot` and `numcompromised`.
 - `serrorrate` and `srvserrorrate`.